Kenny Slaught: Building a Legacy of Compassion

 A: It’s actually a terrible story.
 My wife got breast cancer at 32.
 She went through the whole treatment – chemo, radiation, mastectomy, and they told her she wouldn’t be able to have any more children.
 She gets through it and about nine months later, she discovers she’s pregnant.
 At first there was no reason to abort because the doctor said the estrogen wasn’t feeding the cancer, and we decided to not even check again.
 She gave birth, we find out her cancer has come back and seven weeks later she’s dead.

-A few months later, a mutual friend got me together with Tom Rollerson, who had lost his partner to AIDS two months after my wife died.
-We were spending time together, commiserating and supporting each other, when he said he wanted to form an organization to grant final dreams to dying adults because Make-A-Wish said no to his partner.
+With the loss of my wife, I got involved in the early stages of a formation of an organization to grant final dreams to dying adults.
 There wasn’t anything for people over 18.
-He decided to start the Dream Foundation and asked me to help.
-We had the first three or four fundraisers at my house to launch it and get it going, and I’m still involved 28 years later.
+We had the first three or four fundraisers for the Dream Foundation at my house to get it going, and I’m still involved 28 years later.
 It has a lot of meaning for me.

 Q: I believe you’re also on the board of the UCSB Foundation.